 These periodicals, which are usually issued weekly, can be useful for information on trending topics or current events, but their articles seldom have the depth or authority of scholarly articles.
 Examples include: Newsweek, Time, and U.S. News and World Report.

 These periodicals cover a specific profession or field of interest and report on developments, trends and news in a profession, trade, or industry.
+Advertising will be geared toward professionals in that specific field, and may include information promoting upcoming professional conferences.
 Examples include: Library Journal, Young Children, and Nursing.